 DK Metcalf: Pittsburgh Steelers wide receiver appears to hit Detroit Lions fan

-Pittsburgh Steelers head coach Mike Tomlin declined to comment while speaking to reporters after the game following an incident that saw wide receiver D.K.
-Metcalf appear to swipe at a Detroit Lions fan during Sunday's 29-24 victory at Ford Field.
+Pittsburgh coach Mike Tomlin declined to comment while speaking to reporters after game following incident that saw D.K.
+Metcalf appear to swipe at Detroit Lions fan during Sunday's 29-24 victory; the fan, identified as Ryan Kennedy, "categorically denies" using racial slur towards Metcalf

 Pittsburgh Steelers wide receiver D.K.
 Metcalf appeared to hit a Detroit Lions fan during the second quarter of Sunday's game at Ford Field.